istio/istio.io/content/docs/concepts/security/index.md

 ### Workflow

-The Istio Security workflow consists of two phases, deployment and runtime.
+The Istio security workflow consists of two phases, deployment and runtime.
 For the deployment phase, we discuss the two scenarios (i.e., in Kubernetes and VM/bare-metal machines) separately since they are different.
 Once the key and certificate are deployed, the runtime phase is the same for the two scenarios.
 We briefly cover the workflow in this section.